DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 ### FuelConsumptionParameter

-This indicator can be either "measured" or "calculated" (TBD: Obsolete due to the ISO Levels bringing clear indicators here?)
+This indicator can be either "measured" or "calculated".
+It describes the calculation basis for the calculation result, and not the data basis, which can be found in the the ***fuelAmountMeasured*** and ***fuelAmountCalculated*** of the transportMovement (TBD: Obsolete due to the ISO Levels bringing clear indicators here?).

 ### DistanceParameter

-This indicator can be either "measured" or "calculated" (TBD: Obsolete due to the ISO Levels bringing clear indicators here?)
+This indicator can be either "measured" or "calculated".
+It describes the calculation basis for the calculation result, and not the data basis, which can be found in the the ***distanceMeasured*** and ***distanceCalculated*** of the transportMovement (TBD: Obsolete due to the ISO Levels bringing clear indicators here?)

+### CO2CoefficiencyFactor

+**tbd** required?

 ### Other data fields